zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/pipeline_mini_graph/_index.md

 1. [COMPLETE] Separate the REST version and the GraphQL version of the component into 2 directories called `pipeline_mini_graph` and `legacy_pipeline_mini_graph`.
 This way, developers can contribute with more ease and we can easily remove the REST version once all apps are using GraphQL.
 1. [COMPLETE] Optimize GraphQL query structure to be more performant.
-1. Finish updating the newer component to fully support GraphQL
+1. [COMPLETE] Finish updating the newer component to fully support GraphQL
+1. [COMPLETE] Re-route legacy version to new GraphQL version after initial render and remove legacy files
 1. Roll out `ci_graphql_pipeline_mini_graph` to globally enable GraphQL instances of the component.
+1. Remove legacy code from commit, pipeline editor, merge request widgets

 ## Implementation Details